ethanh-roe/Ray-Tracer/README.md

 # Ray-Tracer
 A ray tracer I am actively developing for my Intro to Computer Graphics course.
+The ray tracer was developed mainly using "Ray Tracing in One Weekend - The Book Series" (https://raytracing.github.io/).

 # Description of files in include/
 ## aabb.h